rohitdhariwal/GettingCleaningDataCoursera/CodeBook.md

 # Code Book for Getting and Cleaning Data Project
-This file describes various fields in the tidy dataset file, TidyDataset.csv.
+This file describes various fields in the tidy dataset file, TidyDataset.txt.
 The description of various steps performed to obtain the tidy dataset in the run_analysis.R file are described in README.md file.
 ## Variables description
 * subject -  ID of the test subject; ranges from 1 to 30